robertbauernfeind/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

 - Add two parameters to the right:
   - a non-zero 16 bits number as a custom VID.
-    When having USB connectivity, this custom VID is ignored because Espressif requires you to have an USB-IF license.
   - a non-zero 16 bits number as a custom PID.
-    Espressif allows to set a custom PID in their products.

   **Numbers 0 and FFFF (hexadecimal) are reserved and must not be used.**

 For example, [Setup1.ino](../src/Firmware/Setup1/Setup1.ino) shows: